Pronounce voigt like phot in photo, and add lander.

 Never one to be left behind in these things, Voigtländer offered the Bessa, a nice folding camera.
 It came with various lens and shutter combinations, from pretty good (Voigtar lens in a Prontor shutter) to excellent (a Color Skopar lens in a Compur Rapid shutter).
+I've got the Anastigmat Voigtar in a Compur shutter, so I assume mine is mid-tier.
 There is no coupled rangefinder, however, and no metering capability, and film advance is by the good old/bad old knob and red window.

 I think I bought it for a $10 or $20 from a friend who had it and didn't have any use for it.
 Some Voigtländer cameras are very, very valuable, like the Superb; some are affordable but excellent, like the Vito B, but some are like this one: inexpensive and mainly just a piece of collectable art.

 I just looked at this and realized it still has a roll of film in it, exposure 1.
 It's likely fogged because God knows when I loaded it, but hey, I guess I'll have to try it out.